 What is shoulder replacement?

 In a shoulder replacement, your Orthopedic Associates of Long Island orthopedic surgeon will replace the natural bone in the ball and socket of your shoulder joint with what will likely be a combination of metal and plastic.
 Shoulder replacement isn’t all the same.
-There are three options:

-- Partial shoulder replacement — If your shoulder socket cartilage is still intact, a partial shoulder replacement only replaces the end of the humerus with a metal ball.
+If your shoulder socket cartilage is still intact, a partial shoulder replacement only replaces the end of the humerus with a metal ball.
 This can be done with or without a stem.

-- Reverse shoulder replacement — This is often the procedure if the patient also has a torn rotator cuff, or if a previous replacement didn’t work.
+This is often the procedure if the patient also has a torn rotator cuff, or if a previous replacement didn’t work.
 Here, the metal ball is attached to your shoulder blade, and the socket is placed atop your humerus.
 This allows other muscles to replace the function of the rotator cuff.

-benefits of shoulder replacement Surgery
+benefits of Undergoing shoulder replacement Surgery

 What are the benefits of using your shoulder without pain?
 What are the benefits of being able to use your shoulder at all?
 Those are the big changes that will happen with shoulder replacement.
 Shoulder replacement will once again allow the patient to use his or her shoulder normally, raising your arm above your head and reaching into cabinets and bookshelves above your head.
 That’s a big deal considering that just about every movement of our upper body involves the shoulder to some degree.
 These procedures are very successful.

-candidates For shoulder replacement
+candidates For A shoulder replacement

 Of the major joint replacement procedures, shoulder replacement is the least common.
 Each year in the U.S. around 53,000 people have shoulder replacement.
 This compares with over 900,000 people having knee and hip replacement surgery.